 - Community Leadership and Program Administration

-Focus on developing the skills needed for effective leadership in nonprofit and governmental agencies; political advocacy, including program development and evaluation; organizational management; and human rights and sustainable development.
+Focus on developing the skills needed for effective leadership in nonprofit and governmental agencies; community advocacy, including program development and evaluation; organizational management; and human rights and sustainable development.

 Elective Options and Global Learning Experience